Onto-Med/top-deployment/docs/user-manual/content-types.md

 The term 'entity' is a generic term to express all content types listed below.

 These content types have in common that they can be referenced by URLs (deep links) and they are versioned.
-You can always switch between versions and restore previous once.
+You can always switch between versions and restore previous ones.
 More details about versioning are described [here](phenotype-editor/versioning).

 Additionally, entities have the following properties in common: